srome/srome.github.io/_posts/2024-11-14-Mixed-Negative-Sampling-For-Recommender-Systems.md

 ---

 In our previous posts, we walked through the sampled softmax and in-batch negatives as loss functions for training a retrieval model.
 In this post, we will explore the best of both worlds in the so-called mixed negative sampling.
-This method will prove the be the most data efficient and yield the best performance of the previous two methods.
+This method will prove the to be the most data efficient and yield the best performance of the previous two methods.
 The post contains a new implementation of all three methods which will allow all three to be trained from (approximately) the same data loader and compared.

 # Motivation